 Speak To An Accident Claims Solicitor

-We hope that this guide has shown you what to do after an accident at work.
-We also hope to have highlighted the accident at work procedure you should follow.
+We hope that this guide has shown you the accident at work procedure you should follow.

 If you need some free advice on the legal procedure for an accident at work claims, or you think you could have a valid claim but want to make sure, then we can help you.
 You can contact our claims team 24 hours a day on 0800 073 8801.
 Once our team knows a little more about your claim, they will be able to offer you some free legal advice on the best way to move your claim forward.

 You may also like to take a look over these other guides:

 What To Do Following An Accident At Work FAQs

 What are my rights if I am injured at work?

 Your legal rights are the same whether you suffered a work-related injury or an illness.
 Your employer owed you a duty of care to prevent this and they did not meet this duty.
 Your employer has the following responsibilities as part of their duty of care.

 - You have the right to be given the correct training.
 This may be specific training to carry out a task or more general safety training.

 - You should be given an induction into the workplace and your role to ensure you can carry it out safely.
 This should include information on;

 - What to do if there is an accident.